dogbin/dogbin/documents/about.md

 ## Open Source

-dogbin can easily be installed behind your network, and it's all [open source](https://github.com/deletescape/dogbin-server)!
+dogbin can easily be installed behind your proxy, and it's all [open source](https://del.dog/github)!

 ## News / Updates